ricardoreais/colored-balls/README.md

 ### Opening the project

-Once you have to Processing editor on the left upper corner, click on File>open...>guessTheCountry.pde
+Once you have to Processing editor on the left upper corner, click on File>open...>coloredLines.pde

 This will open the game project.